SenthuranSivananthan/devops-blockchain-jenkins/README.md

 tar -xf /tmp/web3j.tar --directory /opt/ethereum/web3j --strip-components=1
 ```

+### Install Jenkins and Tools using Azure Resource Manager (ARM) Template

+The full VM deployment and configuration can be automated through an ARM template.
+The template is located in [/jenkins/arm/deploy-ubuntu-master.json](/jenkins/arm/deploy-ubuntu-master.json).
+This template will:

+* Setup a new virtual network, subnet, network security groups
+* Deploy an Azure Marketplace Ubuntu 17.04 VM with public IP address
+* Install Jenkins, Dev Tools and Ethereum Tools - this script is located in [/jenkins/install-jenkins-master-ubuntu.sh](/jenkins/install-jenkins-master-ubuntu.sh)

+You can customize the ARM template such that it can be:

+* Deployed into an existing environment
+* Restrict access through network security groups
+* Replace username/password for the VM with SSH Keys

+#### To deploy using Azure Portal

+* Login to Azure Portal
+* From the left ribbon, search for Templates
+* Create a new template
+* Copy & Paste the contents of the JSON file
+* Save
+* Click Deploy, follow the prompts to completion

+#### To deploy through Azure CLI

+Coming soon

+#### To deploy through PowerShell

+Coming soon

 ## Using Truffle Framework

 An example Smart Contract and it's corresponding integration tests are located in the (/ethereum)[/ethereum].